+Garda Lake is the bigger among the Italian lakes, and it is placed between three regions: Lombardia, Veneto and Trentino Alto Adige.
+It is a natural lake formed by the glaciers at the end of the Ice Age.
+The northern area of the Garda lake is narrower and surrounded by high Mountains, characterised by a nice breeze during summer, that makes it the perfect area for windsurf and kite surf.
 The southern part is more plain and wide.
-The whole lake shore is encircled by a route that allows cars, but also bikes and pedestrians, to travel around the lake.
-The most important and popular spots for Weddings on the Italian Lakes are Desenzano del Garda, Sirmione (a fortified town famous for the thermal sulfur springs), Limone (known for lemon cultivations) but the lake is characterized by many small Villages with peculiar features that attract a myriad of tourists.
+The whole lake shore is encircled by a route which allows cars, but also bikes and pedestrians, to travel around the lake.
+The most important and popular spots for Weddings on the Italian Lakes are Desenzano del Garda, Sirmione (a fortified town famous for the thermal sulphur springs) and Limone (known for lemon cultivations), but the lake is characterised by many small Villages with peculiar features that attract a myriad of tourists.

-Como Lake is considered the most fascinating and of the three major lakes, maybe thanks to Alessandro Manzoni famous novel “I Promessi Sposi”, (in english “The Betrothed”) which tells the story of an engaged couple that struggles to finally be married set in 1628 .
-The lake has a Y shape that create three different branches, the southwest area is called Como Lake, the south east is the Lecco Lake and the northen part is the Colico Lake.
-There are many villages on the shores of the lake: Bellagio, famous for its setting at the intersection of the three branches, where you’ll find a former days atmosphere walking along the paths of the village and under the lakefront arcades, full of small shops and trattorie; Tremazzo where you will be delighted by low rise houses, elegant shops, nineteenth century residences, Varenna a quaint village placed on a small promontory on the eastern side of the lake, striking hamlet made of steep lanes and long steps, that lead to the central square characterized by the a fourtheenth century church dedicated to San Giorgio.
+Como Lake is considered the most fascinating of the three major lakes, maybe thanks to Alessandro Manzoni’s famous novel set in 1628 ‘I Promessi Sposi’, (in English ‘The Betrothed’) which tells the story of an engaged couple that struggles to finally be married.
+The lake has a Y shape which creates three different branches, the southwest area is called Como Lake, the southeast is the Lecco Lake and the northern part is the Colico Lake.
+There are many villages on the shores of the lake: Bellagio, famous for its setting at the intersection of the three branches, where you’ll find a former days atmosphere walking along the paths of the village and under the lakefront arcades, full of small shops and trattorie; Tremazzo where you will be delighted by low rise houses, elegant shops, nineteenth-century residences; Varenna a quaint village placed on a small promontory on the eastern side of the lake, striking hamlet made of steep lanes and long steps, that lead to the central square characterised by the a fourteenth-century church dedicated to San Giorgio.